FWolfe/Zomboid-Modding-Guide/README.md

 **_Much of the current modding information is in outdated tutorials, scattered in forum posts, and locked away in the brains of modders and other community members.
 Ideally by hosting a universal guide on Github, it will be collected all in one spot and anyone can contribute new information, corrections or updates as PZ's API changes over time._**

 ## Intro
-**This section should provide a basic description of the various areas of modding, and basic hints as to difficulty and tools required**

 "Modding" is a vague term covering multiple areas.
 Many of these areas sometimes overlap but should be considered separate as they require different skill sets and knowledge.

 ### Adding basic items and recipes